jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 15
 -
 ; Building,Edifice,Fame
-A cathedral serves as a focal point of spiritual worship in the settlement and the seat of regional power for a religion.
+A cathedral serves as a focal point of spiritual worship in the <<settlement|Settlement-Rules>> and the seat of regional power for a religion.
 Most cathedrals are astounding works of art and eye‑catching marvels of architecture.
 -

 **Lots** 4; **Cost** 20 Lumber, 20 Stone